AVG Antivirus Review 2023

 Alternatives to AVG Antivirus

-Should you want to "stay in the family", the easiest option is to take a look at Avast, which is based on the same engine as AVG.
-If support is important to you, we can heartily recommend Bitdefender, the top performer from our sample, which costs the same as AVG.
-A list of popular alternatives is offered below:
+If you want to "stay in the family", Avast is a good option since it's based on the same engine as AVG.
+Should support be important to you, we recommend Bitdefender, which was the top performer from our sample and costs the same as AVG.
+A list of more popular alternatives to AVG Antivirus is offered below:

 Bitdefender Antivirus